-What is better then spending time outside on a warm spring day?
-For this outside experiment you will need an intact cattail, cattail seeds, and a magnifying glass.
+What is better than spending time outside on a warm spring day?
+For this outside experiment, you will need an intact cattail, cattail seeds, and a magnifying glass.
 This is a great way to teach your child about seeds and plants.

 Earth Day Projects For Middle Schoolers